kyberdrb/installed_packages_linux/README.md

                 - https://wiki.archlinux.org/title/Kernel_module#Obtaining_information
                 - https://wiki.archlinux.org/title/Kernel_module#systemd

-        1. Make the USBIP server process start on boot (together with binding a particular device if desired) to reduce the accessing to the server each time we want to share and attach device to minimum - the server does the binding automatically at startup for us
+        1. Make the USB/IP server process start on boot (together with binding a particular device if desired) to reduce the accessing to the server each time we want to share and attach device to minimum - the server does the binding automatically at startup for us
             1. Create the base `usbipd.service` for starting and stopping USB/IP server

                     $ sudo vim /etc/systemd/system/usbipd.service